 The Standard is applicable to various sectors such as food for human consumption, animal feed, and biofuels production.

 Being an RTRS member means having an active contribution and impact on the aim to change the view towards responsible business.
 Soy cannot be left outside this logic, which is why it is important to make joint decisions that enable the production of socially responsible, economically feasible and environmentally sound soy.

 Becoming RTRS certified means creating solid relations with other members by endorsing a common cause.

 RTRS certification can be obtained by small and large soy producers alike who meet the requirements of the RTRS Production Standard.
 To accommodate smaller producers, procedures are in place which allow for group certification to reduce costs.
-Other organisations involved in the soy supply chain are eligible for Chain of Custody Certification, which assures buyers they are purchasing products produced from responsible soy practices.
+Other organizations involved in the soy supply chain are eligible for Chain of Custody Certification, which assures buyers they are purchasing products produced from responsible soy practices.

 Stakeholders or parties directly affected by the operation are able to have their say on issues related to the certification, as long as all comments are significant for the evaluation.

 For further information on RTRS Standards click on the link below: